uwePhillPhelps/IAP-2024/Tutorials/Part 1/1 - Familiarisation.md

 ## Getting started

 If you have not already done so, please follow the [getting started guide](../Getting%20Started.md) before attempting this practical.
+The last step of the guide is to set your `IAP.cpp` and `IAP.h` files to a clean starting point template. **Don't skip that step!** 😅

 ## What is all this stuff?